MDegener/SpliceSelector/README.md

 # SpliceSelector Tool

-The SpliceSelector tool faclitates a targeted analysis of alternatively spliced candidate exons in any RNAseq dataset.
-The required input is a list of genomic coordinates (chr:start-end), an exon annotation file (e.g. [GENCODE](https://www.gencodegenes.org/human/release_32.html)) and the results from common splicing analysis tools.
-Results from [DEXSeq](http://bioconductor.org/packages/release/bioc/html/DEXSeq.html), [leafcutter](https://github.com/davidaknowles/leafcutter) and [MAJIQ](https://majiq.biociphers.org/) will be supported.
+The SpliceSelector package faclitates a targeted analysis of alternatively spliced candidate exons in any RNAseq dataset.
+The required input will be a list of genomic coordinates (chr:start-end), an exon annotation file (e.g. [GENCODE](https://www.gencodegenes.org/human/release_32.html)) and the results from common splicing analysis tools.
+Results from [MISO](https://miso.readthedocs.io/en/fastmiso/), [DEXSeq](http://bioconductor.org/packages/release/bioc/html/DEXSeq.html), [leafcutter](https://github.com/davidaknowles/leafcutter) and [MAJIQ](https://majiq.biociphers.org/) will be supported.

-### Development state
+## Development state

 Currently, only the following helper functions have been implemented: